YahyaHussain/DSA/Bit Operations/README.md

    x = x << 1;
    ```
    **Logic:** When we do arithmetic left shift, every bit is shifted to left and blank position is substituted with $0$.
-   Since every bit is a power of $2$, with each shift we are increasing the value of each bit by a factor of $2$ which is equivalent to multiplication of $x$ by $2$.
+   Since every bit is a power of $2$, with each shift we are increasing the value of each bit by a factor of $2$ which is equivalent to multiplication of $x$ by $2$. <br>
    **Example:**
    ```c
    x = 18(00010010)